vitorenesduarte/exp/README.md

   - `awset`
 - __NODE_EVENT_NUMBER__: number of events to be performed in the simulation.
 The event interval is 1 second
+- __ELEMENT_NODE_RATIO__: if ratio is 5, the elements added to sets (if defined in the simulation configured)  are 5 times bigger than the node ids
 - __PARTITION_NUMBER__: number of connected components to be formed during the simulation.
 The partition is induced when the simulation reaches 25% of progress and healed at 75%.
 With static memberships